 As the place burns to the ground, the Doctor ushers his companions out of the door.

-Sue: When he pushed Adric outside, he did it with such venom.
+Sue: When he pushed Adric outside just then, he did it with such venom.
 He really doesn’t like him very much.

 The Doctor leaves Mace to clear up the mess.
-It’s only a small fire after all.
+It is only a small fire, after all.

-He leaves Mace with a souvenir – part of the control panel from the Terileptil base.
+But he leaves him with a souvenir – part of the control panel from the Terileptil base.

-Sue: OK, so the Doctor started a huge fire and he ****ed with the time line as well.
-Well that’s just great, isn’t it?top
+Sue: Okay, so the Doctor started a huge fire and ****ed with the laws of time.
+Well that’s just great, isn’t it?

 Sue: That was crap.
 The only redeeming features were the wood, the bloke from On the Buses and Peter Davison.
-Everything else, and especially the direction, was dreadful.
+Everything else – especially the direction – was dreadful.
 There was nothing to it.
 Bland, boring, bollocks.

 It gives me great pleasure to tell you that an Adventures with the Wife in Space book will be released by Faber & Faber in August 2013.
 You can even pre-order if you like.
 For 30 minutes on Tuesday, we were selling more copies than Keith Lemon’s Official 2013 calendar!